ambianic/ambianic-edge/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities as a [new issue](https://github.com/ambianic/ambianic-edge/issues) using the BUG template with `secureity vulnerability` label.
+Please report vulnerabilities as a [new issue](https://github.com/ambianic/ambianic-edge/issues) using the BUG template with `security vulnerability` label.

 <!--
 Use this section to tell people how to report a vulnerability.